Thermodynamic limit and $L^\infty$-convergence rate for the cubic-quintic Schr\"{o}dinger model: Introduction and main results

-\textbf{Comment:} We should note that by the similar argument as the thermodynamic limit (Theorem \ref{Thermodynamic-limit}), we can obtain this result.
-The result about the Thomas-Fermi limit of the cubic-quintic Schr\"odinger model with a radial potential, one can see our work \cite{lw-arxiv}.
+where $\Omega=B\big(0,\sqrt[d]{4d/(3\omega_d)}\big)$ and $u^{TF}$ is a minimizer of \eqref{minTF} for $\mathcal{D}_0=\mathbb{R}^d$. \end{thm} We should note that by similar argument as the thermodynamic limit (see Theorem \ref{Thermodynamic-limit}), one can obtain this result.
+In addition, for the result about Thomas-Fermi limit of cubic-quintic Schr\"odinger model with radial potential, see our work \cite{lw-arxiv}.
 This paper is organized as follows.
 In section \ref{sec2}, we give some basic results and prove Theorem \ref{existence-boun}.
 In section \ref{sec3}, we consider the thermodynamic limit of the cubic-quintic Schr\"{o}dinger energy, and study the asymptotic behavior of ground states and prove Theorem \ref{Thermodynamic-limit} and \ref{convergence}.
 In Section \ref{sec4}, we study the Thomas-Fermi limit for the model in the whole space, and prove Theorem \ref{th14}.
 The final section is Appendix.